 Rate Limiting

-How the ZENTRA Cloud v5 API rate limits requests per user with the GCRA algorithm — burst and steady-state limits, reset behavior, and handling 429 responses.
+How the ZENTRA Cloud v5 API rate limits requests — per-endpoint budgets, the GCRA algorithm, burst and steady-state limits, reset behavior, and handling 429 responses.

 The algorithm: GCRA